So you have some goals to better your health and fitness do ya?

 The point I’m trying to get at is this:

-Our bodies need to be challenged and they need to be challenged with weights often (4-6 days a week) if we want them to be stronger.
+Our bodies need to be challenged and they need to be challenged with weights often (4-6 days a week) if we want them to get stronger.

 2. Not eating enough